PFTL/website_articles/tips/04_multiprocessing_windows_linux.md

 Finishing simple func
 ```

-It does not look like much, except for the second ``Before defining simple_func``, and this different is crucial.
+It does not look like much, except for the second ``Before defining simple_func``, and this difference is crucial.
 On **Linux**, when you start a child process, it is *Forked*.
 It means that the child process inherits the memory state of the parent process.
 On Windows (and by default on Mac), however, processes are *Spawned*.
-This means that a new interpreter starts and the code is executed again.
+It means that a new interpreter starts and the code reruns.

-This explains why if we run the code on Windows we get twice the line ``Before defining simple_func``.
+It explains why, if we run the code on Windows, we get twice the line ``Before defining simple_func``.
 As you may have noticed, this could have been much worse if we wouldn't include the ``if __main__`` at the end of the file, let's check it out.
 On Windows, it produces a very long error, that finishes with:

 ```bash
 RuntimeError: